 This day is known in the Church calendar as Shrove Tuesday.

 Tomorrow, Ash Wednesday, marks the start of Lent.
 The Orthodox Church calculates the start of Lent differently, as they are on a different calendar system.
 During Lent, it is forbidden to eat several foods.
 Thus, you would want to use up today the last of those foods stuffs you had around the house.

 Included in the foods you were to abstain from were eggs.
 Many people in England developed the tradition of using up those last eggs in making pancakes.
 In fact, the tradition of making pancakes on Shrove Tuesday became so prevalent that to people with less of a sense of church history this day is now known more prosaically as “Pancake Day.”

-Shrove Tuesday used to be what is called a "half-holiday" in England.
-It started at 11 am, with a church bell signalling the start.
-The bell was supposed to mean "it's time to come to church", but people started calling it the "pancake bell", because that was about the time to start thinking about making pancakes for lunch.
+Shrove Tuesday used to be what is called a “half-holiday” in England.
+It started at 11 am, with a church bell signalling the start of the holday.
+The bell was supposed to mean “it’s time to come to church”, but people started calling it the “pancake bell”, because that was about the time to start thinking about making pancakes for lunch.

 Many villages throughout Europe developed festivals around the making of pancakes.
 In the Midlands of the UK, some still follow the practice of giving the first pancake to their chickens, which is supposed to make them more productive in the upcoming year.